GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

 ./setup-apiproduct-operations.sh
 ```

-This script imports a sample API Proxy from the filesystem, and then deploys it.
+This script imports two sample API Proxies from the filesystem, lints them, and
-It then creates a Developer entity, three API products with different Operations
+then deploys them.
+The script then creates a Developer entity, three API
-settings, and three Apps, each one authorized for just one of those products.
+products with different Operations settings, and three Apps, each one authorized
+for just one of those products.

 The script also tests that the deployment and configuration has been sucessful.